Mobile Menu

 Are you a fan of NASCAR?
 Is there a race coming up that you’d like to see?
 Then set up some time on your Miami to Key West drive to spend a day at the Homestead-Miami Speedway.

 Home to huge races like the NASCAR Cup Series and the NASCAR Infinity Series, the Homestead-Miami Speedway almost always has something going on.
 Snatch up some tickets and watch as your favorite drivers race around the track!
-If there aren’t any events, you can still check out the gift shop and take a tour of the track.

 Everglades National Park

 As one of the best national parks in Florida, the Everglades National Park is a must-do stop while driving to Key West.
-Situated in Southern Florida, the Everglades aren’t even a detour on your Miami to Key West drive!
+Situated in Southern Florida, the Everglades isn’t even a detour on your Miami to Key West drive!

 The Everglades National Park is known for its nature and wildlife.
-As a matter of fact, one of the most popular things to do at this national park is take a wildlife tour.
+As a matter of fact, one of the most popular things to do at this national park is taking a wildlife tour.
 If you’re lucky, you might see everything from alligators to Florida panthers to dolphins!

 John Pennekamp Coral Reef State Park

 Since John Pennekamp Coral Reef State Park is an undersea park, you’ll have to head into the water to get the full experience.
 While kayaking and canoeing are popular options, you’ll get a much better view of the sea life below the surface while scuba diving or snorkeling.
-Or, if you’d like to stay dry but still get a peak underwater, consider taking a glass-bottom boat tour.

 Key Largo